NovaForgeCtrl/LUMS/README.md

 ---

-# 🔒 TLS Certificate
+# 🔒 TLS

-For an internal lab, a self-signed certificate can be used.
+For an internal lab, a self-signed certificate is sufficient for testing.

-Create:
+Generate:

 ```bash
 sudo openssl req \